Engaging with policy:

 Open Lab Advice

-You might feel there a lot of barriers to getting involved with the government call for evidence , but we are hoping this thread based on advice Cathy gave at the Open Lab event will help allay concerns.
+You might feel there a lot of barriers to getting involved with the government call for evidence, or other similar initiatives, but we are hoping this thread based on advice Cathy gave at the Open Lab event will help allay concerns.

 We've just had a great #PolicyEngagementWeek #OpenLab focused on responding to the @DHSCgovuk call for evidence for the new UK 10-year MH plan.— Emerging Minds Network (@EmergingMindsUK) June 17, 2022